mostafa-bendary17/DevOps-Profile/README.md

 # 🧰 IT & System Administration Skills

-These highlight your background in classic IT infrastructure and support:

-- Supporting desktops/laptops running **Windows, macOS, Linux**
-- Deploying software remotely using **SCCM**, **GPO**, and scripting
-- Installing and maintaining shared **printers, scanners**, and multifunction devices
+- 📦 Installing and maintaining desktop/laptop environments **(Windows, Linux, macOS)**.
-- Providing **L1/L2/L3 technical support** with high user satisfaction 🖥️ Managing Windows Server environments (2008–2019) including AD, DNS, DHCP, WSUS, and Group Policy.
-👤 Creating, managing, and auditing user accounts, groups, and OUs in Active Directory.
-🌐 Installing and configuring routers, switches, and access points (Cisco, MikroTik, TP-Link, Ubiquiti).
-🔐 Configuring and managing firewalls such as Sophos, FortiGate, and MikroTik for secure network access.
-📡 Establishing and troubleshooting VPN connections (SSL, IPSec, L2TP) for remote users.
-🧑‍💻 Providing L1, L2, and L3 technical support for office systems, applications, and endpoints.
+- 🧑‍💻 **Providing technical support** for office systems, productivity tools, and applications.
-🛠 Troubleshooting hardware, software, and network issues across physical and virtual environments.
-📦 Installing and maintaining desktop/laptop environments (Windows, Linux, macOS).
-🖨️ Setting up and maintaining network printers, scanners, and shared office devices.
-📁 Administering file servers, shared permissions, NTFS security, and storage quotas.
-♻️ Planning and implementing backup solutions (Veeam, Acronis, Windows Backup).
-🔥 Creating and testing disaster recovery strategies for business continuity.
-🧱 Deploying and managing virtual machines using VMware vSphere, ESXi, and Hyper-V.
-☁️ Integrating hybrid environments with Azure and AWS, including Azure AD Connect.
-🔍 Monitoring system health and performance using Zabbix, PRTG, Grafana, and logs.
-🛡️ Enforcing IT security policies, patch management, and endpoint protection (ESET, Sophos).
-📏 Ensuring compliance with IT operational standards and documentation best practices.
-📝 Writing SOPs, IT documentation, topology diagrams, and asset inventories.
-💬 Supporting end users with onboarding/offboarding, remote assistance, and IT policy guidance.
-🔄 Automating routine tasks using PowerShell, Bash scripts, and scheduled tasks.
 - 🛠 **Troubleshooting hardware and software issues** across multiple environments.
+- 💬 Supporting end users with onboarding/offboarding, **remote assistance**, and IT policy guidance.
+- 🖨️ Installing and maintaining shared **printers, scanners**, and multifunction devices
-- 🧑‍💻 **Providing technical support** for office systems, productivity tools, and applications.
+- 🧑‍💻 Providing **L1/L2/L3 technical support** with high user satisfaction
+- ⚙️ Installing, configuring, and troubleshooting **AD DS, DNS, DHCP, GPO**, and File Server
+- 📂 Managing **Group Policies**, login scripts, and user/computer objects in Active Directory
+- 📁 Administering **file servers, shared permissions**, NTFS security, and storage quotas.
+- 👥 Administering **local and remote user accounts**, security groups, and organizational units (OUs)
+- 👤 Creating, managing, and auditing user accounts, groups, and OUs in Active Directory.
+- 🌐 Installing and configuring routers, switches, and access points (Cisco, MikroTik, TP-Link, Ubiquiti).
+- 🔐 Configuring and managing **firewalls such as Sophos, and MikroTik** for secure network access.
+- 🧱 Deploying and managing virtual machines using **VMware and Hyper-V**.
+- ♻️ Planning and implementing backup solutions **SQL Backup**.
+- 🛡️ Enforcing IT security policies, patch management, and endpoint protection **ESET, Sophos**.
+- 📏 Ensuring compliance with IT operational standards and documentation best practices.
+- 📝 Writing SOPs, **IT documentation, topology diagrams, and asset inventories**.
+- 🔄 Automating routine tasks using **PowerShell, Bash scripts**, and scheduled tasks.
 - 🌐 **Diagnosing and resolving network connectivity issues**.
-- 🖥️ **Managing Windows Server Environments** including AD, DNS, DHCP, and Group Policy.
-- 👤 **User account and permission management** in Active Directory.
-- 🔐 **Configuring and maintaining ISA Server and Sophos Firewall** for secure network access.
-- ♻️ **Implementing backup and disaster recovery strategies**.
 - 📏 **Enforcing compliance** with IT policies and operational standards.

 ---